Name: Aaron Pryor

-- 1975 Pan American Games Silver Medalist (132 lbs) - Disqualified (low blow) against Chris Clarke of Halifax, Nova Scotia, Canada
+- 1975 Pan American Games Silver Medalist (132 lbs).
+Disqualified (low blow) in the second round against Chris Clarke of Halifax, Nova Scotia, Canada.

-- 1976 U.S. Olympic Trials Finalists (132 lbs) - Outpointed by Howard Davis Jr. of Glen Cove, New York
+- 1976 United States Olympic Trials Finalist (132 lbs).
+Outpointed by Howard Davis Jr. of Glen Cove, New York.

 - Buddy LaRosa, founder of LaRosa's Pizzeria, was Pryor's manager.

-- Pryor was offered $750,000 to fight Roberto Duran in 1981, but Pryor's new attorney told him not to sign anything until he worked out a new contract with his manager.
+- Pryor was offered $750,000 to fight Roberto Duran at Madison Square Garden in April 1981.
+However, Pryor's new attorney told him not to sign anything until he worked out a new contract with his manager.
 By the time a new agreement had been worked out, the chance to fight Duran was gone.
-Pryor also turned down $500,000 to fight Sugar Ray Leonard.

-- In July 1983, Pryor signed a three-year exclusive promotional agreement with Sylvester Stallone's Tiger Eye Promotions and the Sands Hotel and Casino in Atlantic City.
+- In July 1983, Pryor signed a three-year exclusive promotional agreement with Sylvester Stallone's Tiger Eye Promotions and the Sands Hotel and Casino in Atlantic City, New Jersey.
 The contract called for Tiger Eye and the Sands to act as partners in promoting Pryor's fights.

 - Pryor had trouble getting a boxing license late in his career because of eye problems.
-He underwent surgery to remove a cataract and repair a detached retina in 1988.
-Pryor was declared legally blind in his left eye.
-The vision in his left eye was 20/400.
-With corrective lenses, his vision improved to 20/70.
-He was denied a license in California, New York and Nevada.
+He underwent surgery on his left eye in January 1988 to remove a cataract and repair a detached retina.
+Pryor was declared legally blind in his left eye, with vision of 20/400.
+It improved to 20/70 with corrective lenses.
+He was denied a boxing license in Nevada, New York and California.

 | WBA Light Welterweight Champion